Breast Lift (mastopexy) in Boca Raton, Boynton Beach, Palm Beach Gardens, and Fort Lauderdale

 - Where Can I Get a Breast Lift Consultation in Boca Raton?

 Do I Need a Breast Lift Surgery?

-Whether or not a breast lift is right for you depends on the current placement of your breasts and nipples.
+Whether or not breast lift surgery is right for you depends on the current placement of your breasts and nipples.
 Some women mistake breast deflation for breast drooping.
 Breast deflation (which can be seen on the upper pole of the breasts where it may seem sunken or flat) often requires breast augmentation with breast implants.
 Breast drooping often occurs after pregnancy and breastfeeding because your breasts became larger to accommodate feeding your little one.
 Afterward, your breasts are supposed to contract to their original size, but this often results in sagging because the skin did not contract with the breast tissue.
 This sagging and excess skin also occur after losing a significant amount of weight.

-You may be able to discern if a breast lift is right for you simply by looking at your side profile in the mirror to determine where your nipples are in relation to the crease or fold underneath your breasts.
+You may be able to discern if breast lift surgery is right for you simply by looking at your side profile in the mirror to determine where your nipples are in relation to the crease or fold underneath your breasts.
 You may need a lift if your nipples are situated below that crease when you’re not wearing a bra.
 If your nipples seem to be pointing downward, your breast shape is elongated, the skin looks stretched on your breasts, or your breast volume doesn’t “match” the skin tissue.

 The “Pencil Test” is another option you can try at home to see if a breast lift would be right for you.
 Grab a pencil and place it beneath one of your breasts in the fold.
 If the pencil stays in place when you remove your hand, you’re likely an excellent candidate for a breast lift.
 However, the only way to find out which breast surgery is best for your cosmetic goals is to schedule a consultation with Dr. Bogue, our board-certified plastic surgeon.